 At the beginning of Winter Term, Panhellenic again holds a rush convocation to give the rushees a preview of the fun-filled rush parties and to prepare them carefully for the formal rush period which lasts two weeks.
 To be eligible for rush a coed must have an All-University "C" average the previous term and be registered for 12 credit hours.
 Formal pledging takes place at the end of the rush period.

-More information on sororities is available by writing the Sorority Advisor, Office of the Dean of Students, Student Services Building.
+More information on sororities is available by writing the Sorority Advisor, Student Activities Division, Office of Student Affairs.

 STUDENT ORGANIZATIONS